buvis/docs/src/catalogue/kube-ops-view.md

 ## Description

-A read-only system dashboard for multiple K8s clusters
+A read-only system dashboard for multiple K8s clusters.

 ## k8 at home search